omahs/recommenders/docs/source/datasets.rst

 ======

 `Criteo dataset <https://www.kaggle.com/c/criteo-display-ad-challenge/overview>`_, released by Criteo Labs, is an online advertising dataset that contains feature values and click feedback for millions of display Ads.
-Every Ad has has 40 attributes, the first attribute is the label where a value 1 represents that the Ad has been clicked on and a 0 represents it wasn't clicked on.
+Every Ad has 40 attributes, the first attribute is the label where a value 1 represents that the Ad has been clicked on and a 0 represents it wasn't clicked on.
 The rest consist of 13 integer columns and 26 categorical columns.